facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ```
 ````

-!!! tip "YAML Configuration Format"
+/// tip | YAML Configuration Format
 If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

-!!! new "Changes 8.0"
+///

+/// new | Changes 8.0
 - `validator` now accepts the following variables:
     - `inputs`: with all the parsed options/attributes (validator should not modify this structure).
     - `options`: a dictionary to which all valid options should be assigned to.
     - `attrs`: a dictionary to which all valid attributes should be assigned to.
     - `md`: the `Markdown` object.
 - If the [`attr_list`][attr-list] extension is enabled and the brace style header is used, any key/value pairs that were assigned as attributes by the `validator` will be passed to the `formatter`'s `attrs` parameter.
 - Options in the form of `key=` (which have no value) will are no longer be allowed.
 A `key` with no value will assume the `value` to be the `key` name.
 This brings consistency as options are now parsed with [`attr_list`][attr-list].
 - If a `validator` fails, the next `validator`/`formatter` pair will be tired.
+///

 ### Exception Handling